vincentsels/ecorendum/src/assets/md/info/en.md

 ### Measure impact

 - All **measure cost estimates** are largely made-up, intuitive guesses, where possible loosely based on similar measures in other countries.
-The tool supports both an 'initial cost' and a 'yearly cost'.
-Ideally, this should be changed into a minimum and maximum value, to account for uncertainty.
-Certain measures will have a larger spread than others.
+The tool supports both an 'initial cost' (CAPEX) and a 'yearly cost' (OPEX).
+The tool allows specifying a single value, or a minimum and maximum amount.
+If the total minimum and maximum measure cost are far apart, this results in a high risk.

 - The **ecological, redistributive and human rights impact** are currently also largely made-up, intuitive guesses.